What Is Community Property?

 Community property is the law in nine states: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.
-Married couples can elect to have some or all of their property treated as community property in Alaska by stating so in a written contract, but this type of ownership is not mandatory as it is in the other states.
+Married couples can elect to have some or all of their property treated as community property in Alaska, Tennessee, and South Dakota by stating so in a written contract, but this type of ownership is not mandatory as it is in the other states.

 Community Property and Divorce

-When a couple divorces in a community property state, each spouse is generally entitled to a half share of their marital or community property.
+When a couple divorces in a community property state, each spouse is generally entitled to half of their marital or community property.
 Likewise, each spouse would be responsible for an equal share of all marital debts.

 Community Property and Death

 As with divorce, the distribution of assets following the death of one of the spouses in a community property state depends to some extent on the state.
 If the couple didn't make an estate plan, the intestacy laws of the state where they lived would govern who gets what.
 These laws tend to vary a great deal among community property states.